agregory999/oci-policy-analysis/README.md

     ```

 ### OCI SDK and Dependencies
-   - The application requires the `oci`, `ttkbootstrap`, and `tksheet` Python packages.
+   - The application requires the `oci`, `ttkbootstrap`, and `deepdiff` Python packages.
 These can be installed using `pip install` or `uv pip install`.
 See below for details

 ### OCI Configuration